dolutattoo/dolu_hud/README.md

 	- `Hunger`<br>
 		Start from 100 and decrease slowly to 0.<br>
-		When 0, decrease health slowly.
+		When 0, decrease health slowly. (todo)

 	- `Thirst`<br>
 		Start from 100 and decrease slowly to 0.<br>
-		When 0, decrease health slowly.
+		When 0, decrease health slowly. (todo)

 	- `Stress`<br>
 		Start from 0 and increase slowly to 100.<br>
-		When 100, decrease health slowly.
+		When 100, decrease health slowly. (todo)

 	- `Drunk`<br>
 		Start from 0 and increase slowly to 100.<br>
-		When 100, decrease health slowly.
+		When 100, decrease health slowly. (todo)

 	- `Oxygen` (underwater)<br>
 		Same comportment as vanilla, which is fine